juxhouse/bela-resources/CodeSynchronization.md

 ## 2. Run the BELA Updater Docker App for Your Language

-It will detect all projects in your repository and produce the [architecture data](/Concepts.md#ecds) that will be sent to BELA below.
+It will analyse your project and produce the `.bela/bela-update.ecd` file with [architecture data](/Concepts.md#ecds) that will be sent to BELA below.
 Only metadata down to method/function/field name level is sent.
 The actual lines of code are not.

-Create the `.bela` folder if it does not already exist.

 > [!IMPORTANT]